3 lessons I learnt from Eddie Jaku, survivor of Auschwitz

 In the last few years, the notion of history repeating itself has felt prophetic as the turmoil on the world’s political stage and humanitarian crises across the world unfolded, then – just to propel us into what felt like Margaret Atwood's latest fictional forewarning – 2020 happened.

 The world once again finds itself politically and ideologically divided.
-So-called politicians make scapegoats of marginalized communities and races, and in 2020, there are nearly 80 million people who have been forced to flee their homes.
-Last year, in 2019 the UN reported that global refugee figures were at their highest since World War Two.
+So-called politicians make scapegoats of marginalized communities and races, and in 2020, there were nearly 80 million people who have been forced to flee their homes.
+In 2019 the UN reported that global refugee figures were at their highest since World War Two.
 One can’t help but be struck by the similarity between Eddie’s story, which began in 1938, and Behrouz Boochani’s story, which began in 2013.

 Eddie Jaku has endured the worst that humanity can inflict.
 And yet, despite this, Eddie navigated unimaginable circumstances with kindness, compassion and empathy for those around him.